 - Total resolved conversations: These are the conversations that are resolved successfully by the support executive from what was assigned.

-- Focus on employee’s effort and praise it
+- Focus on employees’ effort and praise it.
+It encourages them to be more productive.

-- Give enough room to your employees to grow
+- Give enough room for your employees to grow.

-The above tips are not only to empower customer service team but also you foster loyalty tenacity in your employees.
+Following the above tips helps to empower the customer service team and foster loyalty tenacity in your employees.

 5. Give ownership to your team

-One of the best things you can do is give them the power to go the extra mile to make your customers happy with a budget that matches the end result you expect.
-After all, they will have the rights and authorities that you will give them.
+One of the best things you can do is give them the power to go the extra mile and make your customers happy with a budget that matches the end result you expect.
+After all, they will have the rights and authority that you will give them.
 You can empower your customer support team to make autonomous decisions.

-The Ritz-Carlton Group President, Herve Humler, said in his interview with Forbes, ‘the key of making customer service visionary is team engagement.’
+The slogan that Ritz-Carlton Group believes is – “the key to making customer service visionary is team engagement.”

 Ritz-Carlton’s commitment to excellent customer service is so focused that all the employees have the authority to spend up to $2,000 per day to make their guests happy with their service.